grayhemp/pgcookbook/statement_statistics_collecting_and_reporting.md

 # PgCookbook - a PostgreSQL documentation project

-## Statement Statistics Collecting And Reporting
+## Statement Statistics Collecting and Reporting

 There is an extension named [pg_stat_statements] in PostgreSQL distributive.
 In short, it accumulates statement statistics in a